 And second, there is fiber in the peel.

 The last time we made this eggplant parm recipe, we ended up baking way too many eggplant rounds.
 So we froze the extra cooled rounds on a parchment-lined baking sheet then tossed them in a freezer bag for the next time an eggplant parmesan craving arises.

-Alternatively, the baked eggplant rounds by themselves could lend themselves to a myriad of other eggplant dishes like sandwiches or panini with fresh veggies and garlic aioli, eggplant stacks with roasted red peppers and goat cheese.
+Alternatively, the baked eggplant rounds by themselves could lend themselves to a myriad of other eggplant dishes like pizza, sandwiches or panini with fresh veggies and garlic aioli, or eggplant stacks with roasted red peppers and goat cheese.

 Oooo!!
 Or eggplant slices topped with a poached egg for breakfast or a light lunch!
 Yes!!